smira/txZMQ/docs/api.rst

 Factory
 ^^^^^^^

-All ZeroMQ connections should belong to some context, txZMQ wraps that into concept of factory that tracks all connections created and wraps context.
+All ØMQ connections should belong to some context, txZMQ wraps that into concept of factory that tracks all connections created and wraps context.

 Factory could be used as an easy way to close all connections and clean